4W4I5/Semester-5-Notes/Algo/Algo 30 August, 2023.md

 	- An incorrect algo
 		- Might not halt at all for some inputs
 		- Might halt with an answer other than desired one
+- Why study algo/performance of algo
+	- Helps understand scalability
+	- Performance often draws the line b/w what is feasible and what is impossible
+		- It is also the currency of computing
+	- Algo maths = language for talking about a program's behavior
 	-